Tr33Bug/DomainlifecyclesCodeGenerator/README.md

 ### Log in to Huggingface Hub
-1. Install Huggingface CLI with if not alredy installed:
+1. Test if huggingface-cli ist installed and if already logged in.
     ```bash
-     # test if huggingface-cli ist installed and if already logged in.
     huggingface-cli whoami
-     # if you dont have huggingface-cli installed or if you are not logged in, follow the following steps:

-     # install the huggingface-cli (should be already installed through the environment.yml or the transformers library)
+    ```
+2. Install huggingface-cli (Skip this, if already installed).
+    ```bash
     pip install -U "huggingface_hub[cli]"

-     # login to Hugging Face using the cli
+    ```
+3. Login using the huggingface-cli (Skip this if you are already logged in).
+    ```bash
     huggingface-cli login
+    ```
-     # after this you should be promptet to past a Access Token.
+    After this you should be promptet to past a Access Token.
 Generate the Access Token with the required rights through the Hugging Face website and your user account.
-    ```
+3. Gain access to the model repository if required.
+To do this, log in to the Hugging Face Hub, go to the model repository and agree to the corresponding Terms of Services or similar.

 > [!NOTE]
 > For more informations on the huggingface-cli see the Documentation: [Command Line Interface (CLI)](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli)

-2. Gain access to the model repository if required.
-To do this, log in to the Hugging Face Hub, go to the model repository and agree to the corresponding Terms of Services or similar.

-> [!NOTE]
-> The base model used for this project can be found here: [codellama/CodeLlama-7b-hf](https://huggingface.co/codellama/CodeLlama-7b-hf)

 ## Contributing
 This project is not being actively developed further, for questions or suggestions please open an issue.